-The boundaries of the existing large vessel (>50 ft) prohibited area were recently modified to be more congruent with the Monument boundaries (77 FR 34260, June 11, 2012).
-Longline vessels greater than 50 ft are prohibited from fishing within the large vessel exclusion zone as well as in the Rose Atoll MNM (Figure 23).
+The boundaries of the existing large vessel prohibited area were recently modified to be more congruent with the Monument boundaries (77 FR 34260, June 11, 2012).
+All vessels over 50 ft long are prohibited from fishing within the large vessel exclusion zone as well as in the Rose Atoll MNM (Figure 23).